-john p birchall ... student, beer drinker, saxophone player ... general whippersnapper and twerp ... perhaps better described as a sceptical empirical pip squeak ... worn out but still learning ...
+john p birchall ... student, beer drinker, saxophone player ... general whippersnapper and twerp ... perhaps better described as a sceptical empirical pip squeak from Cheshire ... worn out but still learning ...

-Weeding out daft ideas was always a counterintuitive, but perpetual, work in progress.
-Our very own 'interests' were sort of 'investments in weeding'.
-Darwin's learning process triggered ginormous personal satisfactions which seemed to spread out from deep roots in family, home & garden - our very own local patch in a 'universe expanding & immense' ... of little interest to most but we thoroughly enjoyed all the fun & malarkey of our inheritance & our efforts ... of excitement & fear, of English speak & island history, of cricket & empirical science, of moral urgency & personal responsibility for good behaviour -
+To help to find our way around this extravaganza our very own passions & interests were sort of 'investments in weeding out techniques'.
+Darwin's trial & error learning process triggered ginormous personal satisfactions which seemed to spread out from deep roots in family, home & garden - our very own local patch in a 'universe expanding & immense' ... of little interest to others but we thoroughly enjoyed all the fun & malarkey of our inheritance & our efforts ... inspired efforts of excitement & fear, of cricket & empirical science, of English speak & island history, of moral urgency & personal responsibility for compound growth of good behaviour.

-Family History Site Map detailed some of the obscure bits of this ongoing spectacular ... involving the Hindley, Birchall & Howarth genes & 'cousins' for Africa ... then surprisingly we found a bit of time for some investigations into the deeper mysteries of ...
+Family History Site Map detailed some of the obscure bits of this ongoing spectacular ... involving the Hindley, Birchall & Howarth genes & 'cousins for Africa' ... then surprisingly we found a bit of time for some investigations into the deep mysteries of ...

-Evolutionary Economics, business, science & technology and the natural selection of synergies ... and
+Evolutionary Economics, science & technology and business, and the natural selection of synergies ...

-Dixieland Jazz, music for bashed up souls hoping for fun ...
+Dixieland Jazz, music & solace for bashed up souls hoping for some exciting fun ...

-Autobiography of Beer Drinking, a ramble thru all kinds of active sports & production in manufactories & all kinds of terrific friends who were sceptical but never grumpy ... and then when scarce time permited we messed with saxophones ...
+Autobiography of Beer Drinking, a long ramble thru all kinds of active sports & doing productions in manufactories for the family with all kinds of terrific friends who were always sceptical but never grumpy ... and then only when scarce time permitted did we mess with economics & saxophones ...

-Smithy Lane Stompers, our own bit of jazz, bags of enthusiasm lousy sound, we put in some hours and tried for our own meagre fun and the gross amusement of others ... it was only a bit of fun!
+Smithy Lane Stompers, our own bit of steam jazz music, bags of enthusiasm lousy sound, we put in some hours and tried for our own meagre smiles and the gross amusement of others ... it was only ever just a bit of fun!

-Some thought we were 'deplorable' but we reckoned we were around to help ... after cricket & science we managed to pass as Chemical Engineers but we soon became embroiled in the business of exciting global production in Manufactories ... later we thought we were deluded Business Economists or perhaps even confused Biological Historians ... but really we were only a wishful saxophone player.
+Some thought we were 'deplorable' & others thought we were 'despicable' but we reckoned we were around to help by asking awkward questions ... after cricket & science we managed to pass as Chemical Engineers but we soon became embroiled in the business of exciting global Manufactories ... real jobs for real customers ... later we dabbled with the thought that we were deluded Business Economists or perhaps even confused Biological Historians ... but really we turned out to be only a wishful saxophone player ... who drank beer.

-JJ 'the high one' was a business Vice President, Sportsman & Beer Drinker, SJ 'the star' was a Mum, Biologist & Psychologist and knew all about a guy called Richard Dawkins who explained among all the guesswork that at least two things were certain -
+JJ 'the high one' was a big business Vice President, Sportsman & Beer Drinker, SJ 'the star' was a Mum, Biological Psychologist and knew all about a guy called Richard Dawkins who explained amongst all the guesswork that at least two things were certain -

-john p got his genes from the Birchall & Hindley families and ...
+john p inherited his genes from the Birchall & Hindley families and ...

-genes expressed themselves always through cost/benefit analysis ... otherwise they would never have survived all the hassle ...
+genes expressed themselves 'as if' through cost/benefit analysis ... otherwise they would never have survived all the hassle.

-Then against all the odds, some time was found to write a few yarns about the forgotten past just as the youngsters were all focused on the future.
-But the thing was that it was in the past where we had spent most of our time, lost in the hubbub of history ... drinking beer, playing cricket, messing with saxophones & having fun ... it seemed to us that folk could learn from the past but nobody we knew had sussed out how to learn from the future ... although lots of folk frequently tried?
+Then against all the odds, some time was found to write a few yarns about the forgotten past, just as the youngsters were all focused on the future opportunities.
+But the thing was that it was in the past where we had spent most of our time, lost in the hubbub of history ... playing cricket, wresting with science, enjoying friends, some log gone, messing & saxophones and having fun drinking beer ... it seemed to us that folk could learn from the past but nobody we knew had sussed out how to learn from the future ... although lots of folk frequently tried!?

 ... here we are ... wrestling with curmudgeons & economic models ... and again ...